webdesignsbytom/networking-starter/README.md

 6. `nslookup [IPADDRESS]`
 7. `Wappalyzer` is a technology profiler that shows you what websites are built with.
 Browser extension.
 8. `sqlmap` autosql injection tool
+9. `beef` browser explotation frame work `sudo ./beef` look for hook.js and its url

 ### Twint tool